Residents Asked to Note Changes in City-Provided Services & Programs

 Solid Waste, Recycling, Yard Waste, and Bulky Services Curbside Collections

-The Solid Waste Management Department will be closed on September 2.
-Collection for all curbside services, including solid waste, recycling, yard waste and bulky service, will be delayed by one business day for the entire week.
-Curbside collections for yard waste and bulky items on September 6 will instead occur on September 9.
-The Waste Disposal & Recycling Center, Yard Waste Facility, and the Household Hazardous Waste Center will also be closed on September 2.
+The Solid Waste Management Department will be closed on July 4.
+Curbside collections for all services, including solid waste, recycling, yard waste and bulky items, will be delayed by one business day beginning July 4.
+Thursday garbage and recycling customers will receive collections on Friday, July 5.
+Curbside collections for yard waste and bulky items on July 4 will instead occur on Friday, July 5.
+Friday yard waste and bulky items customers will receive collections on Monday, July 8.
+The Waste Disposal & Recycling Center, Yard Waste Facility, and the Household Hazardous Waste Center will also be closed on July 4.
 For more information about items accepted for curbside collections as well as how to sign up for collection day alerts and reminders for all holiday service changes, visit the department’s webpage.

 Durham Parks and Recreation

 Durham Parks and Recreation will close its administrative office, all recreation centers, all indoor rental sites, and City lakes on July 4.
 Outdoor pools, spray grounds, and parks will be open as regularly scheduled on July 4.
 For more information, follow on Facebook, Twitter, Instagram, or call (919) 560-4355.